We aim to help a billion children, students and adults, learn to read English, using our Thor interactive mobile app.

 The interactive Thor reading steps, on smartphones and tablets and computers, will help people everywhere to read English.
 We are working to help a billion people read much better, at a fraction of the expense required for normal classroom teaching.

-To register and use the Thor reading lessons (currently for Android devices only), please click on the first link below.
-Use this code - website1 - for your free trial.
-For the User Guide, please click on the second link below.
+To register and use the Thor reading lessons (currently for Android devices only), please click the right button to download the lessons.
+Use this code - website2 - for your free trial.